RichardDavy84/Website/content/courses/Excursions into Biostatistics/2_Statistical-Terminology---The-Basics,-Misconceptions,-and-Pedantics.md

 weight: 2
 ---

-I have prepared some {{< staticref "courses/Excursions-into-Biostatistics/Statistical-Terminology---The-Basics,-Misconceptions,-and-Pedantics.pdf" "newtab" >}} Lecture Slides {{< /staticref >}} for this session.
-Unfortunately, they are in pdf format, so you will have to download them straight to your PC.
+I have prepared some {{< staticref "courses/Excursions-into-Biostatistics/Statistical-Terminology---The-Basics,-Misconceptions,-and-Pedantics.html" "newtab" >}} Lecture Slides {{< /staticref >}} for this session.